nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 #### Decision

-We are moving forward with [Option 8] for now as it will take the least amount of effort from developers to enable users and comes with significantly less risk than all of the other options.
+We are moving forward with [Option 7] for now as it requires the least amount of change to the CAPZ API and does not introduce any significant usability issues while still allowing users to declaratively enable features outside of those explicitly defined by CAPZ.

 ### Security Model